The White House on Wednesday outlined plans to crack down on illegal immigration

 Spicer said Trump's announced investigation into voter fraud is meant to "understand where the problem exists, how deep it goes" and called casting ballots "sacred."

 Trump tweeted he will ask for a "major investigation" into voter fraud after claiming to lawmakers at the White House Monday that 3 to 5 million people voted illegally.
-Spicer said the president believes those numbers based on studies, though the authors of the reports say the conclusions do not support theories of widespread voter fraud.
+Spicer said the president believes those numbers based on studies, though the authors of the reports say the conclusions do not support theories of widespread voter fraud and there is no other proof of massive voting problems.

+Spicer maintained such voter fraud was likely to have occurred in bigger states where Trump did not compete, like California and New York.

 Trump easily won the electoral vote in last year's presidential contest, but rival Hillary Clinton earned nearly three million more popular votes.